Arekcuta/full-flow-computing/README.md

 ## License

-**Creative Commons Attribution 4.0 (CC BY 4.0)**
+This work is licensed under a Creative Commons Attribution 4.0 International License.
-You may use, share, and build on this concept, even commercially, as long as you credit Tucker Hansen.
+You may share, adapt, or build on this work, even commercially, as long as you credit Tucker Hansen.
+No warranties are provided.

 ---